 John focuses on Internet Infrastructure and Enterprise IT Services investments.
 John is currently a member of the Board of Directors of Contino, euNetworks, Landways, Lemongrass, New Signature, SummitIG, and TerraPact.
 John previously served on the boards of ICG Communications (acquired by Level 3), New Global Telecom (acquired by Comcast), Presidio (acquired by American Securities), GTS CE (acquired by Deutsche Telekom), mindSHIFT (acquired by Best Buy), FDN Communications (acquired by NuVox), Virtustream (acquired by EMC), Cologix (majority stake acquired by Stonepeak), Cloud Sherpas (acquired by Accenture) and Zayo (NYSE: ZAYO) and represented Columbia Capital’s interests in Mpower Communications (acquired by TelePacific).
 Before joining Columbia Capital, John worked in Morgan Stanley’s Private Equity Group, where he specialized in investments in the telecommunications/data services arena.
 He also held positions with Fidelity Ventures, the private equity division of Fidelity Investments, and the Investment Banking Division of Alex.
 Brown & Sons, Incorporated.
 John received his B.A. from Princeton University and his M.B.A. from Harvard Business School.

-Evan focuses on Broadband Infrastructure and Cloud/Enterprise IT Services.
+Evan focuses on investments in Internet Infrastructure and Enterprise IT Services.
 Evan is currently a member of the Board of Directors of Landways and TerraPact.
 Prior to joining Columbia Capital, Evan was the Head of Marketing and led the Voice Business for Roshan TDCA, Afghanistan’s largest telecommunications provider.
-Before joining Roshan, Evan was as an analyst with JPMorgan Chase’s foreign exchange and interest rate derivatives group in New York.
-Evan received his B.S. from The George Washington University, where he double majored in Economics and Political Science.
+Before joining Roshan, Evan was as an analyst with JPMorgan Chase’s foreign exchange and interest rate derivatives group.
+Evan received his B.S. in Economics and B.A. in Political Science from The George Washington University.

 Sharon focuses on Internet Infrastructure and Mobility investments.
 Prior to joining Columbia Capital, Sharon worked at Goldman Sachs in their Technology, Media, and Telecommunications group in New York.
 Before joining Goldman Sachs, Sharon was an analyst at UBS in their TMT group.
 Sharon received her B.S.C. from the McIntire School of Commerce at the University of Virginia, where she double majored in Finance and Accounting.